Vyral/jennifer-brown-recruiting/_posts/2018-05-10-welcome-to-my-blog.md

   - Reviews and Referrals
 ---

-If you are thinking about becoming involved in real estate professionally, we are looking to expand our Keller Williams Realty Whittier team.
+If you're thinking about becoming involved in real estate professionally, we are looking to expand our Keller Williams Realty Whittier team.

-I have been working in real estate for 27 years, and want to help others who have an interest in this field, become a part of it too.
+I have been working in real estate for 27 years, and I want to help others who have an interest in this field, become part of it too.

 So, I’ll be posting two monthly videos on this blog to inform you and keep you updated on the market.